The Best Hikes In French Polynesia

 One of the last places to be discovered by humankind, the exotic islands of French Polynesia perhaps define the meaning of paradise on earth.
 The French territory’s high volcanic islands have been beautifully eroded over eons to create some of the most striking scenery in the world and there’s no better way to experience their beauty other than by hiking.
-Busting the myth of solely a luxury beach holiday, here are some of the best hikes in French Polynesia.
+Busting the myth of solely a luxury beach holiday, here are some of the best hikes in Tahiti and French Polynesia.

 The Three Waterfalls – Raiatea

 The sacred island of Raiatea is an excellent stop for those who wish to take a break from white sand beaches in favor of nature.
 Deep in the island’s lush rainforest, an unmarked trail leads hikers through thick foliage highlighted by mape trees, wild ginger and bamboo to a series of waterfalls known locally as Les Trois Cascades.
 The hike’s climax is reached, as you would expect, in the third waterfall, a 40-meter gem that splashes into a hidden pool before reaching the base.
 Since you’ve already made it this far, a dip in the freshwater pool is an absolute must before heading back to civilization.